teamsuperpanda/pandoo/README.md

 ### Ways to contribute

-- Report bugs – Open a GitHub issue with steps to reproduce
+- Report bugs: Open a GitHub issue with steps to reproduce
-- Suggest features – Share what you'd like to see next
+- Suggest features: Share what you'd like to see next
-- Improve tests – Add or refine unit and widget tests
+- Improve tests: Add or refine unit and widget tests
-- Polish the UI/UX – Small design improvements are very welcome
+- Polish the UI/UX: Small design improvements are very welcome
-- Docs – Help make the project easier to understand
+- Docs: Help make the project easier to understand

 ### Contribution flow